jamfesteq/server/jamfest.md

 1. Install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for VSCode
 1. Clone this repository
 1. Open the repository in VSCode
-1. Click on the green button in the bottom right corner of the window and select "Reopen in Container"
+1. Click on the green button in the bottom left corner of vscode and select "Reopen in Container"
 1. Wait for the container to build and start
 1. Open a terminal in VSCode (ctrl+~)
 1. Run `git submodule update --init --recursive` to pull in submodules